0001 — Sendable concurrency model

 }Spawn-time validation

-When thread.spawn is called, the runtime walks every key in the shared table:
+When thread.spawn called, runtime walks every key in shared:

-Sendableimplementation (try each known Sendable type). - If none match, fail immediately with a message naming the offending key, the actual type, and the set of valid Sendable types.
+Sendableextraction (try each known Sendable type). - None match → fail immediately, naming offending key, actual type, valid Sendable types.

 thread.spawn: shared.data is 'JsonObject', which is not Sendable.